-April 15, 2002
+November 11, 2002

-A s communications becomes ever more important to both individuals and corporations, the speed and reliability of the lines that provide access to the Internet becomes critical.
-There's a great deal of talk about new forms of access, especially access based on 100 Mbps and 1 Gbps Ethernet but, for now, most corporate access is based on T1 and T3 in North America (NA) and E1 and E3 in Europe.
-This paper describes how data is carried in these T1/T3 and E1/E3 lines, specifically the framing and multiplexing formats used in these circuits.
+As communications becomes ever more important to both individuals and corporations, the speed and reliability of the lines that provide access to the Internet becomes critical.
+One of the most common access services for business is T1 in North America and E1 in Europe/Asia.
+This paper describes how data are carried in these T1/E1 lines, specifically the framing and line codes used in these circuits.

-Note that I use the terms T1 and T3 but use DS1/DS3 in the title of the paper.
-I don't know if there's a real, official definition of the difference between Tx and DSx (where x is an integer) but I distinguish between the two as follows: a Tx signal (as T1 or T3) is the actual electrical signal on the transmission media.
-The DSx signal (as DS1 or DS3) is the digital signal to be transmitted over the T-carrier.
-The difference between the two comes about because there must be a certain ones-density on the physical transmission media to maintain synchronization, which leads to various types of encoding to do this.
-I've included a discussion of ones-density and the various line codes in Appendix A - I didn't include it in the main part of the paper because I felt it would distract from my primary purpose, which is to discuss framing and multiplexing.
+Note that I use the term T1 but use DS1 in the title of the paper.
+I don't know if there's a real, official definition of the difference between T1 and DS1 but I distinguish between the two as follows: a T1 signal is the actual electrical signal on the twisted pair.
+The DS1 signal is the digital signal to be transmitted over the T-carrier.
+The difference between the two comes about because there must be a certain onesdensity on the physical transmission media to maintain synchronization, which leads to a type of encoding to do this.
+The discussion of this is covered in the LIU section of this paper.

-The European standard doesn't have this nomenclature problem - it's E1 and E3 all the time.
+The European standard doesn't have this nomenclature problem - it's E1 all the time.

-Since my main interest is the framing and multiplexing of the digital data, I'll primarily use the terms DS1 and DS3 for the North American technology, except when I refer to the actual signal on the transmission media.
+When I talk about framing of the digital data, I'll primarily use the term DS1 for the North American technology.
+And when I talk about the line codes, I'll use the term T1.

-I wrote this paper because I couldn't find a good single source of information about DS1/DS3 and E1/E3 framing and multiplexing.
-There are a few books with the words "T1/T3 Networking" in their title but most seem to have been written by network technicians whose primary interest in how to install and service T1/T3 lines and equipment.
+I wrote this paper because I couldn't find a good single source of information about DS1/E1 framing and line codes.
+There are a few books with the words "T1/E1 Networking" in their title but most seem to have been written by network technicians whose primary interest in how to install and service T1/E1 lines and equipment.
 Discussion of the actual frame formats is generally superficial, ignoring how things are actually handled in the frame or multiplex structure.
-There's almost nothing with the terms E1/E3 in the title.